 - Agricultural program improves peanut cultivation and increases incomes for farmers

-- Social enterprise provides a long-term solution for combating childhood malnutrition
+- Goal of sustainable operations provides a long-term solution for combating childhood nutrition

-An agricultural program trains approximately 300 farmers and creates 35 jobs
+An agricultural program trained approximately 300 farmers and created 35 jobs

 Medical treatment for malnourished children provided for free at PIH clinics